 • Red-Light, Green-Light – Heel while you walk; auto-sit when you stop.

-• Follow the Leader – Speed up, slow down, pivot left, pivot right.
+• Follow the Leader – Speed up, slow down, and pivot.
 Mark every successful adjustment.

 • Find Heel From Anywhere – Toss a treat behind you.
-When your dog finishes munching, stay still.
-The moment he offers heel on his own, mark and party.
+When your dog finishes, stay still.
+The moment they offer the heel position, mark and party.

 Consistency turns ordinary into awesome.
 Five perfect steps teach more than fifty sloppy yards.